sedman/personal/README.md

 # personal

-Hello This is code repository for my reference
+Code repository for the reference.